konraaadcz/NextShell/installer/README.md

 # NextShell Installer

 This application also has its own installer 👀

-Download the `.exe` file and run it
+Download the `.exe` file and run it to download NextShell